hitalukder/fastapi-scaffold/readme.md

 This is a FastAPI RAG pipeline scaffold designed to allow you to focus on building the application rather than worrying about the underlying structure.
 It provides a best-practice framework and guidelines.

+The structure of the RAG Pipeline project is based on IBM Watsonx.ai.

 ## Create environment

 ```sh